Nepomuceno/terraform-azurerm-monitoring-policies/README.md

 }
 ```

-you can find examples of the implementations at the `examples` folder
+You can find examples of the implementations at the `examples` folder.